-The Goodwin Family were on Board the Titanic when it sank
+The Goodwin Family Died on The Titanic

 The family of eight all died

 On 10th April 1912 Frederick and Augusta Goodwin and their six children all boarded the new ship the Titanic at Southampton in England.